thin-edge/thin-edge.io/docs/src/architecture/data-model.md

 |`timestamp`         |optional time that indicates when the alarm has occurred; when not provided, thin-edge.io uses the current system time as the time of the alarm; when provided must be conform to ISO 8601|
 |`custom fragments`  |additional fields are handled as custom specific information; if the connected cloud supports custom fragments its mapper transfers those accordingly to the cloud|

-#### Behaviour of alarms
+#### Behavior of alarms
 - thin-edge does not store any historical occurrences for alarms
 - **alarms** are stateful; i.e. once raised, an **alarm** is active until it was explicitly cleared by the device's software or the cloud
-- all alarms shall be published as MQTT retain message to reflect the alarm's stateful behaviour in the broker; The retain messages is kept in the MQTT broker as long as the alarm is raised.
+- all alarms shall be published as MQTT retain message to reflect the alarm's stateful behavior in the broker; The retain messages is kept in the MQTT broker as long as the alarm is raised.
 When a raised alarm is gone again, an empty retain message shall be published to clear the alarm message in the broker.